Azure/azure-powershell/src/HealthDataAIServices/HealthDataAIServices.Autorest/README.md

   - where:
       subject: .*PrivateLink.*
     remove: true
-  # Reset subject-prefix as AI as previous setting by subject-prefix tag converts AI to Ai
-  - where:
-      subject-prefix: Ai(.*)
-    set:
-      subject-prefix: AI$1
   # Follow directive is v3 specific.
 If you are using v3, uncomment following directive and comments out two directives above
   #- where:
   #    variant: ^Create$|^CreateViaIdentity$|^CreateViaIdentityExpanded$|^Update$|^UpdateViaIdentity$